-Join Pablo Colapinto for an in-depth discussion in this video Using indices of vertex buffers, part of Up and Running with OpenGL.
+Join Pablo Colapinto for an in-depth discussion in this video Using indices of vertex buffers, part of Learning OpenGL.

 So far, we've been drawing triangles.…What if we want to draw some more complex geometry?…In this lesson, we will learn how to draw a cube…and how to use glDrawElements instead of…glDrawArray to index into a list of…vertices that we've sent to the GPU.…We're going to include the same headers as before.…And our shaded code is the same as in the…previous section on matrices.…We have a Vertex with a position and a color as before.…Here, we've added a new GLuint called elementID,…which we are going to use in a little bit.…